Automatic for the People: Critical reception and legacy

 Automatic for the People placed third in the Village Voice Pazz & Jop year-end critics' poll.
 The Village Voices Robert Christgau later gave the album a three-star honorable mention rating, indicating "an enjoyable effort consumers attuned to its overriding aesthetic or individual vision may well treasure."
 The album was nominated for Album of the Year at the Grammy Awards of 1994, but lost to Whitney Houston's The Bodyguard.
-It was later ranked number 247 in Rolling Stones 500 Greatest Albums of All Time, 249 in a 2012 revised list, and 96 in a 2020 reboot of the list.
+In 2003, it was ranked number 247 in Rolling Stones 500 Greatest Albums of All Time, 249 in a 2012 revised list, and 96 in a 2020 reboot of the list.
 Rolling Stone also ranked it at number 18 on its 100 Greatest Albums of the 90s list.
 It was also voted number 6 in Colin Larkin's All Time Top 1000 Albums 3rd Edition (2000).
 In 2006, British Hit Singles & Albums and NME organised a poll of which, 40,000 people worldwide voted for the 100 best albums ever and Automatic for the People was placed at number 37 on the list.
 The album was also included in the book 1001 Albums You Must Hear Before You Die.

 "I'm not so crazy about 'The Sidewinder Sleeps Tonite'," Buck reflected in 2001, "but overall I think it sounds great."
 Buck added in 2003, in regard to the song, "We included this song on Automatic in order to break the prevailing mood of the album.
 Given that lyrically the record dealt with mortality, the passage of time, suicide and family, we felt that a light spot was needed.
 In retrospect, the consensus among the band is that this might be a little too lightweight."

 In 2017, Pitchfork called Automatic for the People a "nakedly emotional album consumed by the anxiety of aging, the inevitability of death, the loss of innocence, and the impossibility of holding on to the past"; in 2022, they ranked this album the 63rd best of the 1990s.
 According to Tom Ewing of Freaky Trigger, R.E.M.'s achievement on Automatic for the People "was to wear their craft on their sleeve, making everything Michael Stipe sang sound both homespun and hard-won – a distillate of a decade making music and a lifetime hearing it."